slazav/device2/Readme.md

 This is a very general driver with lots of parameters (see source code) Other serial drivers are based on it.
-As an example, configuration of Pfeiffer ASM340 leak detecter can be written as
+As an example, configuration of Pfeiffer ASM340 leak detected can be written as
 ```
 asm340a  serial \
   -dev /dev/ttyUSB0 -speed 9600 -parity 8N1 -cread 1 -clocal 1\